This is the multi-page printable view of this section. Click here to print.

 – J.M.
 Yohe1

-A good problem statement contains2:
+A good problem statement has the following structure in clearly-labeled sections2:

-1. Concise and precise statement of the problem
+1. Concise and precise statement of the problem.

 2. Clearly specified input format.
+Input includes function arguments, file contents, or user console input.
 What does the data look like?
+For example:

-3. Clearly specified output format
+3. Clearly specified output format.

 • Output could be printed to the screen, text written to a file, or the values returned from a function.